Understanding life insurance pricing: Why cheaper isn't always better.

 Here are 5 things to consider when selecting an insurance company:

 - Company strength

 The policy you buy is only as good as the company that guarantees it.
-A company with a good track record and solid scores from the ratings services can charge more because they have a track record of paying claims made on the policies they issue.
+A company with a good track record and solid scores from the ratings services can charge more because it has a track record of paying claims made on the policies it issues.
 Another thing to consider is corporate governance.
 Publicly traded companies make decisions based on their shareholder’s best interests, namely maximizing profit over the short term.
 Mutual companies have no shareholders, and only have to answer to you, the policyholder.
 That long-term vs. short-term perspective can make a difference when purchasing a product that may not be “used” for 30 years or more.
 Learn more on what the rating agencies say.

 - Agent relationship

-No two policyholders are the same, so why would you buy a cookie-cutter policy that’s not fitted to your situation.
+No two policy owners are the same, so why would you buy a cookie-cutter policy that’s not fitted to your situation?
 Are you being offered a policy based on your specific needs or the needs of the issuer?
 The availability of additional riders and tailor-made payment plans can make a company’s policies truly customizable, offering the flexibility you want to protect those you care about most.

 - Range of products

-Contact an agent to learn more about how New York Life leads the industry in the ways that matter most.
+Contact an expert to learn more about how New York Life leads the industry in the ways that matter most.